Size-adaptive Hypothesis Testing for Fairness: Background and Related Work

 \section{Background and Related Work}

-Early research on algorithmic fairness framed the problem as ensuring statistical parity across sensitive groups defined by single attributes such as race or gender.
-Demographic Parity~\citep{feldman2015certifying}, Equalized Odds and Equal Opportunity~\citep{hardt2016equality}, Predictive Parity~\citep{chouldechova2017fair}, and related criteria remain cornerstones of the field and are implemented in popular toolkits (e.g., \textsc{Fairlearn}~\citep{weerts2023fairlearn}).
+Early research on algorithmic fairness framed the problem as ensuring Statistical Parity across sensitive groups defined by single attributes such as race or gender.
+Demographic Parity~\cite{feldman2015certifying}, Equalized Odds and Equal Opportunity~\citep{hardt2016equality}, Predictive Parity~\citep{chouldechova2017fair}, and related criteria remain cornerstones of the field and are implemented in popular toolkits (e.g., \textsc{Fairlearn}~\citep{weerts2023fairlearn}).
 A large body of work subsequently proposed pre‑, in‑, and post‑processing interventions to satisfy one or more of these metrics~\citep{zafar2017fairness, friedler2019comparative}.

-While the above metrics are ordinarily reported as single numbers, they are in fact noisy estimates computed on finite samples. \citep{angwin2022machine} and the ensuing debate around COMPAS highlighted how small data perturbations can flip an “unfair’’ judgment. \citep{kearns2018preventing} observed that even with large overall data sets, fairness estimates for minority sub‐groups can have extremely high variance, a problem magnified under intersectionality.
+While the above metrics are ordinarily reported as single numbers, they are in fact noisy estimates computed on finite samples.
+Angwin et al.~\cite{angwin2022machine} and the ensuing debate around COMPAS highlighted how small data perturbations can flip an “unfair’’ judgment.
+Kearns et al.~\citep{kearns2018preventing} observed that even with large overall data sets, fairness estimates for minority sub‐groups can have extremely high variance, a problem magnified under intersectionality.
 Recent surveys \citep{besse2022survey,bhatt2021uncertainty} consolidate evidence that ignoring estimation error leads to both false alarms (flagging random fluctuation as bias) and missed harms (overlooking small but significant disparities in large groups).